Sam Bennett stripped of a second stage win at this year’s Vuelta a España

 Last Friday, Bennett did help secure back-to-back stage wins for two different Irish riders for the first time in Grand Tour cycling history, after Dan Martin’s win on stage 3.
 So it wasn’t yet his Grand Tour stage win number nine – to go with his two in the Tour this year, including the last stage on the Champs-Élysées, two in the Vuelta last year, and three in the 2018 Giro d’Italia, with a few runner-up positions too.

-His Deceuninck-Quick Step had been carefully controlling the peloton from as far out as 85km to go; Ackermann did have a minor crash some 100km from home, tangling with Hector Saez (Caja Rural-Seguros RGA), though both got back on their bikes.
+His Deceuninck-Quick Step had been carefully controlling the peloton from as far out as 85km to go; Ackermann did have a minor crash some 100km from home, tangling with Hector Saez (Caja Rural-Seguros RGA), though both got promptly back on their bikes, and it proved to be the German rider’s day.

-The entire peloton got a sort of sneak preview of the finish, first riding into Aguilar de Campoo with 34km to go, before heading out for a closing lap of the area.
-After the stage 8 finish on the Moncalvillo on Wednesday, unquestionably the toughest day this year, it was no great wonder the day was an otherwise entirely casual grind down the 157km from Castrillo del Val, in fairness the first properly handy stage since the race start last Tuesday week.

-The two-man breakaway of Aritz Bagües (Caja Rural-Seguros RGA) and Juan Felipe Osorio (Burgos-Bh) had some road of their own for a long time, before being swallowed up with 22km to go.
+“When I saw the video behind, it wasn’t a fair action of him [Bennett],” said Ackermanm, who himself was relegated from the bunch sprint at Scheldeprijs earlier this month.
+“I think in those cases, after all the crashes the last few weeks, we have to take care of the other guys.
+I feel sorry for Sam, but I am really happy for the win, and for my team, who rode a lot at the front today.
+And finally my first stage win in the Vuelta.”

-Friday’s stage 10 from Castro Urdiales to Suances is a little longer at 187.4km, but again mostly flat, Bennett now with extra incentive and motivation it seems to make his Grand Tour stage win number nine.
+Friday’s stage 10 from Castro Urdiales to Suances is a little longer at 187.4km, but again mostly flat, Bennett surely now with extra incentive and motivation to make that Grand Tour stage win number nine.